-Yoga can be a relatively low-impact workout.
-This means that individuals with arthritis can still experience the benefits of exercise without injuring their joints.
-In the long run, gentle yoga can improve muscular strength, ease tenderness, lower back pain, and overall back pain.
-It can also help ease swollen joints and increase mobility.
+Yoga can be a relatively low-impact workout, and this means that individuals with arthritis can still experience the benefits of exercise without injuring their joints.
+Gentle yoga can improve muscular strength, ease tenderness, lower back pain, and overall back pain in the long run, and it can also help ease swollen joints and increase mobility.

-Yoga classes not only improve strength but balance and flexibility in older adults as well.
-Different types of yoga asanas (poses or postures of yoga) can strengthen the musculoskeletal system.
+Yoga classes improve strength, balance, and flexibility in older adults.
+Different yoga asanas (poses or postures of yoga) can strengthen the musculoskeletal system.
 Yoga can also train older individuals to balance better and reduce the fear of falling.

 For example, Bikram yoga and Iyengar yoga can improve lower and upper body range of motion and balance.
-Bikram yoga consists of 26 poses and two breathing exercises.
-Individuals repeat these poses in the same order for 90 minutes in a heated room.
-Iyengar yoga is a form of exercise that focuses on detail, precision and alignment while doing yoga poses.
+Bikram yoga consists of 26 poses and two breathing exercises, and individuals repeat these poses in the same order for 90 minutes in a heated room.
+Iyengar yoga is a form of exercise that focuses on detail, precision, and alignment while doing yoga poses.

 It’s recommended that patients that suffer from severe headaches and migraines seek traditional medical care for treatment.
-But many have experienced extra relief when adding yoga into their routine.
-Yoga poses can relieve tension in the neck and spine and decrease levels of physiological stress.
+But many have experienced extra relief when adding yoga into their routine, and yoga poses can relieve tension in the neck and spine and decrease physiological stress levels.

 Many yoga poses require you to hold your body weight in various poses for extended periods.
-The more you use your body weight, you’ll become stronger.
-You’ll also notice an increase in muscle tone in your legs, arms and core.
+The more you use your body weight, the stronger you’ll be.
+You’ll also notice an increase in muscle tone in your legs, arms, and core.